IHE/ITI.PCF/input/pagecontent/volume-1.md

 2. The **IUA Authorization Server** gets user identity information, if available.
 Such using one or more Open-ID Connect authority.
 Adding any details to the access request context --> Note that failure to identify a user may be a failure-mode.
 3. The **IUA Authorization Server** invokes the **Consent Authorization Server** passing any predicate access token, if available.
 Adding any details to the access request context --> Note that failure to get an authorization token may be a failure-mode.
 4. The **Consent Authorization Server** looks for Patient Consents at the **Consent Registry** actor(s).
 The access request context may be used to limit the Consent resources returned.
-5. The **Consent Authorization Server** receives the available consents. --> Note that failure to get a consent means that the default Implicit policy that is active is enforced.
+5. The **Consent Authorization Server** receives the available consents. --> Note that no consent found means that the default Implicit policy that is active is enforced.
 6. The **Consent Authorization Server** determines the best match or matches of Consents returned to the access control request context (patient, user, app, purposeOfUse, data parameters, etc).
 7. The **Consent Authorization Server** makes the Access Control Decision based on the Consents
 8. The **Consent Authorization Server** provides the consent decisions to the **IUA Authorization Server**